Symphony auditions may be submitted online through May 19, 2018:

 Philharmonic is designed for students who are playing at least at the level of the end of Book 3 of their school orchestra or band book, can read music, and strings should be comfortable shifting in 1st – 4th positions (5th position for violin and bass).
 Wind, brass and percussion players should be strong, independent musicians.
 Students should be prepared to play in keys up to four sharps or flats.
 Some orchestral/band experience is necessary, and a good sense of rhythm and pitch is expected.
 Representative scales and ranges expected are listed below.
 Audition is required: scale as listed, prepared solo, and sight reading.
 Online audition signup on the home page.

 Symphony is designed for advancing string, wind, brass and percussion players.
 Students are expected to be proficient in all keys, be comfortable in upper positions/alternate fingerings, and know advanced articulations/bowings.
 Students should be strong, independent players with good music reading skills and experience in orchestral playing.
 Transposition and alternate clefs may occur in Symphony selections.
-Audition is required: Solo, Scale (3 octaves + for strings, 2 for brass/winds) or percussion etude; students wishing to be considered for Symphony must also prepare the appropriate excerpt for their instrument ***(click link for excerpts) Online audition signup on the home page.
+Audition is required: Solo, Scale (3 octaves + for strings, 2+ for string bass, 2 for brass/winds) or percussion etude; students wishing to be considered for Symphony must also prepare the appropriate excerpt for their instrument ***(click link for excerpts) Online audition signup on the home page.

 Symphony strings must demonstrate ability to play 3 octaves+